 The joint is surrounded by a joint capsule and is provided additional support by the acromioclavicular and coracoclavicular ligaments (the coracoclavicular ligament is made up of the trapezoid and conoid ligaments).
 The acromioclavicular and coracoclavicular ligaments are usually damaged in the most common injuries to the AC Joint.

 An AC Joint injury often occurs as a result of a direct blow to the tip of the shoulder from, for example, an awkward fall, or impact with another player.
 This forces the Acromion Process downward, beneath the clavicle.

-Alternately an AC Joint injury may result from an upward force to the long axis of the humerous (upper arm bone) such as a fall which directly impacts on the wrist of a straightened arm.
-Most typically the shoulder is in an adducted (close to the body) and flexed (bent) position.
+Alternately, an AC Joint injury may result from an upward force to the long axis of the humerus (upper arm bone) such as a fall which directly impacts on the wrist of a straightened arm.
+Most typically, the shoulder is in an adducted (close to the body) and flexed (bent) position.